-The selection of the Ph.D. students admitted to the Department of Physics is based on an individualized, holistic review of each application, including (but not limited to) the student's academic record, the letters of recommendation, the scores on both the General GRE (Graduate Record Examination) and the GRE Subject test in Physics, the statement of purpose, personal qualities and characteristics, as well as past accomplishments.
+The selection of the Ph.D. students admitted to the Department of Physics is based on an individualized, holistic review of each application, including (but not limited to) the student's academic record, the letters of recommendation, the scores on both the General GRE (Graduate Record Examination) and the GRE Subject test in Physics, the statement of purpose, personal qualities and characteristics, as well as past accomplishments and potential to succeed in the Stanford program.
 Every year we receive approximately 600+ applications and offer admission to approximately 60 students.
 Applications must be submitted by the middle of December to be considered for the following Autumn Quarter.
-In January and February of each year, the Physics Department Graduate Admission Committee reviews each application and the admission decisions are made before March.
+In January and February of each year, the Physics Department Graduate Admission Committee reviews each application.
 All applicants will be notified of their admission status by March 1.

 The Department does not offer a separate program for the M.S. degree, but this degree may be awarded for a portion of the Ph.D. degree work with approval from the Department.